phiro56/valkey.io/docs/BLOG_DOCUMENTATION.md

    - Format main content in HTML with proper semantic structure
    - Use appropriate heading hierarchy (h2, h3, h4)
    - Include proper spacing and formatting for lists and paragraphs
-   - Use SEO-friendly slugs
+   - Use SEO-friendly slugs (without date prefix)
-   - Maintain consistent date format: "Day Month DD, YYYY"
+   - Maintain consistent date format in frontmatter

 3. **Categories**